Unusual Solar Installations

 The future – solar panels in space?

+It might sound a bit like science fiction, but the future of renewable energy could mean looking beyond earth to provide our planet with power.
 We all know climate change is one of the biggest challenges for humans, and while we’re making huge strides towards a greener globe, drastic action may need to be taken.
 Sending solar panels into space could be the answer.
 Ensuring 24-hour sunshine as the earth rotates, alongside extra absorption from the earth’s atmosphere could be the future of solar panel use.
 We’ll dust off our gravity boots!

 Your home?